 I make myself feel better by buying a fresh set of bath toys every few months.
 If your bath toys for toddlers are getting old, consider this your friendly reminder to get some more.
 Grab them here before you forget!

-If you’re still feeling squeamish about throwing some rubber ducks in the tub, my friend Amanda has come up with a genius solution- soap in the form of a toy.
+If you’re still feeling squeamish about throwing some rubber ducks in the tub, some clever mamas have come up with a genius solution- soap in the form of a toy.

 These little car-shaped soaps are the perfect addition to your bathtub toys.
 Race them around, use them to lather up- however you use them, your kids are sure to love them.
 (And they are ridiculously cheap, so you can get a bunch of them at once!)